Evanger’s Dog Food earns the Advisor’s second-highest tier rating of 4.5 stars.

 And a fat-to-protein ratio of about 51%.

-Evanger’s dry dog food is a plant-based kibble using a moderate amount of poultry or fish meals as its main sources of animal protein, thus earning the brand 4 stars.
+Evanger’s Dog Food is a plant-based kibble using a notable amount of poultry and fish as its main sources of animal protein, thus earning the brand 4.5 stars.

 Those looking for a nice wet food to go with this kibble may wish to visit our review of Evanger’s Classic Dinners canned dog food.